oegedijk/explainerdashboard/docs/source/custom.rst

 dash_bootstrap_components
 ^^^^^^^^^^^^^^^^^^^^^^^^^
-Using the ``dash_bootstrap_components`` library it is very easy to construct a modern looking web, responsive interface with just a few lines of python code.
+Using the ``dash_bootstrap_components`` library it is very easy to construct a modern looking responsive web interface with just a few lines of python code.

 The basis of any layout is that you divide your layout into ``dbc.Rows`` and then divide each row into a number of ``dbc.Cols`` where the total